Foods and Meal in Japan

 Taste of Japanese cuisine

-Dashi is the soup stock used in Japanese cuisine.
+Dashi is the soup stock for Japanese cuisine.

 It is made from shaved dried bonito fish, kelp called konbu, dried shiitake mushroom, etc.